Collab-Group/mosa-core/docs/articles/README.md

 ## Installation
 For **Windows:**
-Run `CreateInstaller.bat`, and watch the magic happen
+Run `Install.bat`, and watch the magic happen

 ## Demonstration
 A GUI demonstration of MOSA-Core is available [here](https://github.com/nifanfa/MOSA-GUI-Sample).